Windows 11 lifecycle for Home and Pro

 Windows 11 Enterprise LTSC 2024 was released on October 1, 2024, and it’ll be supported until October 1, 2034.

-However, Windows 11 LTSB is only available for Volume License customers or with an MSDN subscription, and this variant is usually designed for environments that require long-term stability and predictability, with a focus on security and reliability rather than frequent feature updates—for example, medical equipment, industrial control systems, and point-of-sale terminals.
+However, Windows 11 LTSC is only available for Volume License customers or with an MSDN subscription, and this variant is usually designed for environments that require long-term stability and predictability, with a focus on security and reliability rather than frequent feature updates—for example, medical equipment, industrial control systems, and point-of-sale terminals.

 Windows 10 has a slightly different lifecycle, but Microsoft plans to retire the operating system completely on October 14, 2025.